 There are multiple features in NordVPN’s arsenal that boost online privacy on Windows.
 Some of these include Onion over VPN, kill switch, DoubleVPN, and CyberSec.

-You can acquire NordVPN for $3.49/mo on its 3-year subscription, which comes with 6 simultaneous connections and 30-day money-back guarantee.
+You can acquire NordVPN for $3.99/mo (Save 70% on 2 Years Plan + Extra Subscription) on its 3-year subscription, which comes with 6 simultaneous connections and a 30-day money-back guarantee.

 Read NordVPN review for further details.